What Is A Cross Border Fee For Credit Card Processing?

 If you decided to read this post, you’ve probably already have been introduced to the cross border fee on your credit card processing statement, and you want to know a little bit more about it.
 You may also be in full-on research mode when it comes to accepting credit cards in general.
 In either case, you’re in the right place.

-First, we are going to explore two scenarios that will help you understand what could trigger a cross border fee on your statement.
-Then we will get into the nitty-gritty of the cross border fee itself — what it is exactly, why it’s passed to you, and how much it may impact your business.
+Read on to learn what the cross-border fee is.
+We will also explore two scenarios that will help you understand what could trigger a cross border fee on your statement.
+Then we will get into the nitty-gritty of the cross border fee itself — why it’s passed to you, and how much it may impact your business.
 By the end of the post, we hope you will come away with a balanced perspective when it comes to making decisions about engaging in business across the globe.

 Table of Contents

 A cross border fee is a credit card processing fee charged whenever a merchant in one country (e.g., the US) accepts payment from a customer whose card originates from another country (e.g., Mexico).
 Cross-border fees are fixed, non-negotiable fees set by card networks.